Hot Cocoa Mix· GF (10 servings)

 1/2 teaspoon instant coffee

-Transfer the ground cocoa mix to an airtight container.
-The mixture will store indefinitely at room temperature.
+Transfer the ground cocoa mix to an airtight container (I like to tuck the empty vanilla bean inside the jar so it can keep perfuming the cocoa).
+The cocoa mix will store indefinitely at room temperature.

 Dec 10, 2011 · 7:34 PM